 While the primary benefit is that there are no visible scars, there is one major drawback.
 Performing a closed rhinoplasty leaves the surgeon unable to see everything that is there.
 This can make complex rhinoplasties extremely difficult.
 While it isn’t impossible, this method is more challenging.

-Knoxville patients also have another option for their rhinoplasty: the open method.
+Patients also have another option for their rhinoplasty: the open method.
 In this procedure, a small incision is made in the columella which is the bridge of soft tissue that separates your nostrils.
 By making what is called a trans-columellar incision, the surgeon can “open” the nose and expose the nasal cartilage.

 This offers the surgeon several benefits.
 First, for more complex rhinoplasties having this kind of visibility is crucial.
 Even for a straightforward rhinoplasty, the open method allows for more precision– down to the millimeter.